heterodb/web/html/recruit.md

 }
 @en{
 - PG-Strom development assistant
+    - PG-Strom is an extension module of PostgreSQL to accelerate large scale data processing.
+We expect you to contribute the following tasks in this position.
     - Validation of PG-Strom on various platforms, and performance analysis
     - Development of PG-Strom test cases using PostgreSQL's regression test
     - Trouble analysis: reproduction and investigation of the reported troubles
     - Documentation: production manual, knowledge base, and its translations
 - Features proposition to PostgreSQL
     - Proposition of new features to implement PG-Strom for PostgreSQL developer's community.
+    - Example: Truncate support at foreign tables, Partition-wise JOIN support, and so on...
 - What you can learn through the position
     - The internal, trouble analysis, and performance analysis of PostgreSQL/PG-Strom, and way to develop its extension modules.
     - Trouble analysis, performance analysis of Linux system, and way to administrate servers.